SebastianSiuda/SebastianSiuda.github.io/content/authors/admin/_index.md

 Hi, I am a psychologist doing research on the dynamics of interpersonal trust.
 I try to investigate under which conditions people trust, how they assess other people’s trustworthiness and (so far unsuccessfully) how I can become very rich from all this research.

-Beyond research, I teach a range of courses in social and experimental psychology.
-If you're looking for a speaker or lecturer, feel free to reach out.
+Beyond research, I teach a range of courses in social and experimental psychology, and offer coaching for individuals and organizations looking to develop leadership skills, improve team dynamics, or navigate personal challenges.

+If you’re interested in collaborations, lectures, or coaching, feel free to reach out.